 taiwannews.com.tw – May 21

-G7 summit communique stresses rules-based international order
+G7 summit communique stresses rules-based worldwide order

 NHK – May 21